Jawadban/captain/README.md

 ```
 # Step1

-Input Step1 in the terminal once you are at the root directoy.
+Input Step1 in the terminal once you are at the root directory.
 This will save the current price for the share.

 # Step 2